mikefreno/FlexLove/README.md

 ```

-**Best for:**
-- Complex UIs with many persistent elements
-- Elements that maintain state over time
-- UIs that don't change frequently

 #### Immediate Mode
 In immediate mode, you recreate UI elements every frame based on your application state.
 This approach can be simpler for dynamic UIs that change frequently.
 There is of course some overhead for this, which is why it is not the default behavior.